 To fulfil the commitments, participating Member States have to adopt National Implementation Plans (NIPs) which are to be reviewed (and updated as appropriate) annually.
 The NIPs outline how the individual countries intend to meet the more binding commitments and how they plan to fulfil the more precise objectives that are to be set at each phase.
 The updated NIPs are communicated annually to the EEAS and the EDA, and are made available to all PESCO participating Member States.

-Initial list of 17 PESCO projects
+Current list of PESCO projects

 An initial list of 17 projects to be developed under PESCO was adopted by the Council in March 2018.
 The projects cover areas such as training, capability development and operational readiness in the field of defence.
-Preparations for a second batch of projects are underway.

 The first 17 approved projects cover the following topics/domains: